node2own/doodle/home-node/truenas/README.md

 ```shell
 ssh -t OWNER@NAS_IP workspace/doodle/home-node/truenas/bin/dev.sh
 ```
 This starts a `screen`-session in a Docker-container that keeps running, even when the connection between you computer and the NAS is broken (e.g., because your computer enters sleep-mode).
+Note that Ctrl-A is special in `screen`.
+Type `Ctrl-A` followed by `d` to disconnect the session.
+It will keep running and you can reconnect later.
+Type `Ctrl-A` followed by `?` to see what else is possible and `Ctrl-A` followed by `a` to send a `Ctrl-A` to the process within `screen` (e.g., to go to the start of the line in `bash`).

 I wrote a [little script](https://github.com/jeroenvanmaanen/scripts/blob/master/miranda.sh) that I can run as a shorthand for this command.

-It also accepts the `--root` flag to start a screen session as `root`.
+Script `dev.sh` also accepts the `--root` flag to start a screen session as `root`.
 Remember that these sessions are running in a dev-container, not on the host itself.
-It does allow access to the disks mounted on /mnt with `root`-permissions though.
+However, it does allow access to the disks mounted on `/mnt` with `root`-permissions though.